hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 The line `log4j.logger.com.hazelcast=debug` is used to see debug logs for all Hazelcast operations.
 Below this line, you can select to see specific logs (cluster, partition, hibernate, etc.).

-## What is the difference between client-server and embedded topologies
+## What is the difference between client-server and embedded topologies?

 In the embedded topology, nodes include both the data and application.
 This type of topology is the most useful if your application focuses on high performance computing and many task executions.
 Since application is close to data, this topology supports data locality.